All songs © and ℗ Richard Bowdon, all rights reserved. On streaming platforms, search for Richard Bowdon and No Worries.

 Denial is more than a river in Egypt, it is a natural defensive reflex.
 People don’t like being told they are complicit in an injustice … even when they are.
 Or especially when they are.

-One of my oldest songs, I wrote Hope in 1979 in an isolated trailer by a lonely lake in the piney woods of East Texas, soon after my college girlfriend broke up with me.
+One of my first songs, I wrote Hope in 1979 in an isolated trailer by a lonely lake in the piney woods of East Texas, soon after my college girlfriend broke up with me.
 I first recorded it c.
 1984 with the Bradley Trio at Joe Danger Productions in Houston, for my 1st album, Dancin’ & Dreamin’.
 In 1987 it was released as the B side of my 45 rpm single, Back to Grand Rapids.
 For that recording I hired a fiddle player, who was just okay.
 This new recording is definitive.
 Bob Bowdon on piano, Melody Bowdon on keyboard.

 A bluesy country number, the only song on this album recorded live with no overdubs.
 “I’m proud of all my scars.”
 Yes I am.
 They show I’ve had a life.
 I like this song’s unusual structure.